MuraSuu/MonteCarloIntegration/README.md

 # MonteCarloIntegration
 An small application of Monte Carlo integration.

-Born out of a desire to apply some of the concepts i've seen in some books.
+Its just a toy program to apply a little bit of probability theory and c++.